lnxd/docker-phoenixminer/README.md

 **Warning:** If you don't leave privileged mode enabled for the container, your GPU's default fan curve will be used, which is usually optimised for gaming.
 Make sure you have `Dynamix System Autofan` installed to prevent overheating (can be done via CA).
 I recommend enabling it and setting the high temperature to 25c at most.
 Low I set to 20c.
 I could not get the PWM min speed, but this didn't affect anything for me during testing.

 If you notice any bugs, feel free to open an Issue or a pull request.
-For support, I'm best reached via the [support thread](https://forums.unraid.net/topic/104589-support-lnxd-phoenixminer-amd/) on the Unraid Community Forums.
+For support, I can be reached via the [support thread](https://forums.unraid.net/topic/104589-support-lnxd-phoenixminer-amd/) on the Unraid Community Forums.
+Please note that due to other commitments I will likely be slow to respond.

 ​